 Road signs (also known as yard signs, bandit signs, real estate signs, and lawn signs) are signs, typically between 12-40 inches on each side, posted on metal frames which are inserted into the ground.
 In no case shall stakes be driven into the ground with a hammer or other means.

-Road signs may not be placed on boardwalks, in raised planters or flowerbeds, in wetland or forest areas, or anywhere other than easily accessible areas of grass.
+Road signs may not be placed on boardwalks, in raised planters, gardens, flowerbeds or other landscape features, in wetland or forest areas, or anywhere other than easily accessible areas of grass.

 Road signs may not overhang walkways or otherwise obstruct foot traffic.